4 min read

 I didn’t shame my husband for marinating meat in canola oil.

-And yes, the kids still drink a soda a day.
+And the kids still drink a real soda every day.

-But over the past few months, I’ve been quietly swapping out a few things in our kitchen, and so far, no one’s complaining.
-In fact, they’re all asking for more air-popped popcorn.
+But over the past few months, I’ve been subtly swapping out things in our kitchen, and so far, no one’s complaining.
+In fact, they’re asking for more.

-This is just me trying to eat food that doesn’t make me feel like garbage and maybe is a little closer to its natural origin.
-Just better stuff, fewer chemicals, and zero cult vibes.
+As part of this new process of living and eating better, I'm focused on eating food that doesn’t make me feel like garbage and is maybe a little closer to its natural origin while balancing the real-life needs and wants of a very opinionated household.
+Just better stuff, fewer chemicals, and zero granola-head vibes.

-Okay, well, technically, it started with diet soda.
-I was drinking way too much of it and barely any water.
-It wasn’t just bad for me; it was stupid expensive.
-So I made one small challenge to myself: cut down to one a day and start drinking water with berries, cucumber, mint, whatever felt most spa-like in the fridge.
+It all started with drinking water...ok, technically, it started with diet soda.
+I was drinking way too much of it, which was both bad for me and stupid expensive.
+So I challenged myself to cut down to one a day and start drinking water infused with berries, cucumber, mint, whatever felt most spa-like in the fridge.

-Then, a day came when I decided to see how many hours I could go without a soda before I wanted one. (again, gamifying works for me).
-That hour never came.
+Anyway, the day came when I decided to see how many hours I could go without a soda at all.
+(Gamifying works for me.)
+That ended up being the last day I ever drank a soda.

 One small change.
 That’s all it took to flip the switch.

-Next I started focusing on ingredients.
-I wasn’t on a diet or “going clean.”
+Next, I started focusing on ingredients.
+I wasn’t on a diet or “eating clean.”

-God I hate that term.
-“Clean eating” has turned into this “holier-than-thou” hierarchy that implies anything else is dirty or, worse, shameful.
+God, I hate that term.
+“Clean eating” has turned into this “holier-than-thou” hierarchy that implies anything else is dirty or shameful.

-Like if you’re not grinding your own almond flour or foraging organic moss, you’re failing your body.
+Like, if you’re not grinding your own almond flour or foraging organic moss, you’re somehow failing.
+No thank you.

 I loooove popcorn.
-My husband (The Balkan Storm) and I used to stock up on microwave bags like bread and milk during a Kentucky snowstorm (if you know, you know).
+My husband and I used to stock up on microwave bags like bread and milk during a Kentucky snowstorm (IYKYK).

 One day, I started wondering if there was a less…lined-in-chemicals version.
-I remembered how excited I used to get as a kid when my mom busted out the air popper.
-I’d pour in the kernels and watch them spin around the little tube until they exploded...
+I remembered how excited I used to get as a kid when my mom brought out our air popper.
+I’d pour the kernels in and watch them spin around the little tube until they exploded...
 It was magic.

 Yes, I was very easily entertained as a child.

-And I watch the process intensely because, as it turns out, I am still very easily entertained.
+And I watch the process intensely because, as it turns out, I am still very easily entertained as an adult.

-The Balkan Storm, who good-naturedly mocked my popcurn “extra-ness,” now specifically requests it by name.
-I pop it in coconut oil, drown it in real butter, and finish with a pinch of flaky sea salt—the kind that makes you feel like you actually know what you’re doing.
+The Balkan Storm, who good-naturedly mocked my popcurn “extra-ness,” now specifically requests it on movie night.
+I pop it in coconut oil, drizzle it in real butter (although it's just as good without it, honestly, and finish with a pinch of flaky sea salt.

 The house smells amazing, the vibe is peak cozy, and honestly?
 It’s just really good popcorn.